Myspace / Skype / iTunes Store / 3G

 the Apple iPod later that year, the release of the iTunes store in April 2003 brought iTunes

 to the forefront. iTunes is a media player computer program, used for playing and organizing

-digital music and video files on desktop computers.
-It can also manage contents on iPod, iPhone,
+digital music and video files on personal desktops.
+It can also manage content on iPod, iPhone,

 iPod Touch and iPad. iTunes can connect to the iTunes Store to purchase and download music,